Deck (ship): Teak wood

 Teak wood is a popular choice for modern yacht decking due to its natural durability, water resistance, and aesthetic appeal.
-Known for its ability to withstand harsh marine environments, teak requires relatively simple maintenance while providing a classic, luxurious look.
+Known for its ability to withstand harsh marine environments, teak requires relatively simple maintenance while providing a classic look.
 Its natural oils make it resistant to rot, pests, and UV damage, and over time, it develops a silver-gray patina.
 Teak decks are also non-slip when wet, making them practical for safety in marine settings.
-Despite its advantages, teak can be expensive and requires regular cleaning to maintain its appearance.
+Teak decking can be expensive and requires regular cleaning to maintain its appearance.

 Alternative covers / Plastic teak imitation

 Alternative yacht deck materials have grown in popularity due to their affordability, lower maintenance, and environmental benefits compared to traditional teak.
 Some common alternatives include: